 (c) Briefs.
 In a case involving a cross-appeal:

 (1) Appellant’s Opening Brief on Appeal.
-The appellant shall file an opening brief in the appeal.
+The appellant must file an opening brief in the appeal.
 That brief must comply with Rule 28(a).

 (2) Respondent’s Answering Brief on Appeal and Opening Brief on Cross-Appeal.
-The respondent shall file a combined answering brief on appeal and opening brief on cross-appeal.
+The respondent must file a combined answering brief on appeal and opening brief on cross-appeal.
 That brief must comply with Rule 28(a), except that the brief need not include a statement of the case or a statement of the facts unless the respondent is dissatisfied with the appellant’s statement.

 (3) Appellant’s Reply Brief on Appeal and Answering Brief on Cross-Appeal.
-The appellant shall file a brief that responds to the opening brief in the cross-appeal and may, in the same brief, reply to the response in the appeal.
+The appellant must file a brief that responds to the opening brief in the cross-appeal and may, in the same brief, reply to the response in the appeal.
 That brief must comply with Rule 28(a)(1)-(10) and (12), except that none of the following need appear unless the appellant is dissatisfied with the respondent’s statement in the cross-appeal:

-(A) a routing statement, setting forth whether the matter is presumptively retained by the Supreme Court or assigned to the Court of Appeals under NRAP 17, and citing the subparagraph(s) of the Rule under which the matter falls.
-If the appellant believes that the Supreme Court should retain the case despite its presumptive assignment to the Court of Appeals, based on a principal issue raised in the matter, the routing statement must include a clear statement of the relevant issue, citations to the record where the issue was raised and resolved, and an explanation of the importance of the issue;
+(A) the jurisdictional statement;

-(B) the statement of the issues;
+(B) the routing statement;

-(C) the statement of the case;
+(C) the statement of the issues;

-(D) the statement of the facts; and
+(D) the statement of the case; and

 (E) the statement of the standard of review.